CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/Intro.TechnicalDecisionsInCM-WellDesign.md

 <a name="hdr9"></a>
 ## Grid Architecture ##
-CM-Well consists of a set of machines, deployed in several TR data centers.
+A CM-Well production deploy consists of a set of machines, deployed within a data centers with (optionally) additional sites for replication and read.
 CM-Well is built around the concept of a "grid" providing a service, where the individual machine can fail, but the system will realign to cope with the loss.

 Inherent in the design of such a system is replication of data.
 Currently all data is kept in three copies.
 Any data update is eventually replicated throughout all copies.